Five die, 40 missing after Canadian freight train disaster

-LAC-MEGANTIC, Quebec (Reuters) - At least five people died and 40 were missing on Sunday after a runaway train carrying crude oil derailed and exploded in the center of a small Canadian town in a disaster that raised fresh questions about shipping oil by rail.
+LAC-MEGANTIC, Quebec (Reuters) - At least five people died and 40 were missing on Sunday after a runaway train carrying crude oil exploded and destroyed the center of a small Canadian town in a disaster that raises fresh questions about shipping oil by rail.

-The train was hauling crude in 72 tanker cars from North Dakota to eastern Canada.
-It was parked, without a driver, but then it rolled downhill, gathered speed and derailed on a curve in the small town of Lac-Megantic at 1 a.m.
+The train had been hauling crude from North Dakota to eastern Canada, and was parked, without a driver, outside town when it began rolling downhill, gathering speed and derailing on a curve at 1 a.m.
 (0500 GMT) on Saturday.

-Montreal, Maine & Atlantic, which owns the line, said it was still investigating the cause of the accident, but offered one possible explanation of how the air brakes on the locomotive holding the train in position could have been released.

-The firm said the release might be linked to how the locomotive was shut down when the train was parked at Nantes Station, about 12 km (8 miles) west of Lac-Megantic, on Friday night.

-A company statement on Sunday said “the locomotive of the oil train parked at Nantes station was shut down subsequent to the departure of the engineer ... which may have resulted in the release of air brakes on the locomotive that was holding the train in place.”
-It did not give a more detailed explanation.

-Nantes Mayor Sylvain Gilbert told local radio that town firefighters had dealt with a fire on the train on Friday night, but gave no further details.
-It was not clear whether the fire was connected to the derailment.

-Police said they were investigating the disaster, and would talk to everyone involved.
+Police said were investigating the disaster, and would talk to everyone involved.

-“Every time the Surete (Quebec police) needs to investigate, we need to rule out any foul play,” Quebec police spokesman Benoit Richard told reporters.
-“Right now, we cannot say it is a criminal act.
+“Every time the Surete (Quebec police) needs to investigate, we need to rule out any foul play,” spokesman Benoit Richard told reporters.
+“Right now we cannot say it is a criminal act.
 We can only say we are looking at it as if it was.”

-Prime Minister Stephen Harper toured the area and compared it to a war zone.
+Shipping oil on rail cars has skyrocketed in the past year as crude producers seek alternatives to pipelines that are already full to capacity.
+Previous accidents led to messy spills rather than life-threatening explosions.

+Brunet said about 40 people were missing after the derailment early on Saturday.
+“There could be more, there could be less,” he said.

+Genevieve Guilbault, spokeswoman for the coroner’s office, said the dead were burned beyond recognition and that DNA and dental records would likely need to be used for identification.

+“Given the size and intensity of the blast, you can imagine the condition of the bodies,” she told reporters.

-On Sunday, white vapor rose from the town center, which police have cordoned off.
+White vapor still rose on Sunday from the town center, which police have cordoned off.
 Photos showed shattered buildings, burning piles of rubble and stumps of burned trees.

 Residents said they were particularly concerned about people who had been inside the Musi-Cafe bar, which was right next to the center of the blast.